-Annual Performance Evaluation of Faculty
+Annual Performance Evaluation of Full-Time Faculty

 The annual performance evaluation of faculty is under the direction of the VCAA.
-The evaluation consists of Employee Self-Assessment, Professional Review by supervising Dean, Student Course Assessment, and Faculty Portfolio.
+The evaluation consists of Employee Self-Assessment, Professional Review by supervising Director or Academic Dean, Student Course Assessment, and Faculty Portfolio.
 The VCAA will establish deadlines at the beginning of the fall semester for each of the steps of the evaluation procedure.